-Continuous-stay Shelter is facility-based shelter or hotel/motel where households have a room or bed assigned to them throughout the duration of their stay.
+Continuous-stay Shelters offer living arrangements where households have a room or bed assigned to them throughout the duration of their stay.

 3.1.2 Transitional Housing

 Transitional housing is subsidized, facility-based housing that is designed to provide long-term temporary housing and to move households experiencing homelessness into permanent housing.